Seniors Advocate Calls for Improved Respite Care for Caregivers in B.C.

 The report also found that caregivers in BC are faring worse compared to other provinces.
 For example, not only do caregivers in Alberta report distress at lower rates than in British Columbia (14% versus 22%), they also report greater access to home support services.
 In particular, while 65% of caregivers in Alberta had accessed home support in the past 7 days, only 53% of caregivers in British Columbia had.

 The BCCPA is encouraged to see the Seniors Advocate focus on supporting the caregivers of BC’s frail and elderly seniors, and supports the general directions presented in the report.
-As outlined in the Seniors Advocate report, the BCCPA believes more should be done to support distressed caregivers by increasing their access to respite through further adult day programs, home support, and respite beds.
+As outlined in the Seniors Advocate report, the BCCPA believes more should be done to support distressed caregivers by increasing their access to respite through further adult day programs, home support, and respite beds. [quote name=”Daniel Fontaine, CEO, BCCPA” pull=”right”]Given the limited number of respite beds currently in BC and a rapidly aging population there is a definite need to increase such capacity as well as reduce the strain faced by care givers[/quote]

 In particular, the BCCPA supports the need for improved access to respite beds, and encourages the BC Ministry of Health and Health Authorities to work with non-government care providers to increase such capacity.
 As noted by Daniel Fontaine, CEO BCCPA, “given the limited number of respite beds currently in BC and a rapidly aging population there is a definite need to increase such capacity as well as reduce the strain faced by care givers.”